Avnsx/fansly-downloader/README.md

 On click code, to scrape your favorite fansly creators media content.
 After you've ran the code, it'll create a folder named ``CreatorName_fansly`` in the same directory you launched the code from.
 That folder will have two sub-folders called Pictures & Videos, which will contain the downloaded content sorted into them.
 This is pretty useful for example; if you dislike the website theming and would like to view the media on your local machine instead.
 This code does not bypass any paywalls & no end user information is collected during usage.
 ## Installation
+You can just install the [Executable version](https://github.com/Avnsx/fansly/releases) and you can skip the entire Installation section of this ReadMe.

 #### Requirements for Manual configuration of config.ini
-You can just install the [Executable version](https://github.com/Avnsx/fansly/releases).
 Else you'll need to install python (ticking pip in installer) and paste below in ``cmd.exe``.

 	pip install requests loguru imagehash pillow